qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 #### About Rotations and Quaternions

-You can set the portal's rotating transformation by `setRotationTransformation()` .
+You can set the portal's rotating transformation by `setRotation()` .
 The rotation transformation is represented using quaternion.
 There is a vanilla quaternion class `net.minecraft.util.math.Quaternion` and ImmPtl's quaternion class `DQuaternion`.
 The vanilla quaternion uses float and is mutable. `DQuaternion` uses double and is immutable.

 A quaternion is a rotating transformation.
 For example you can create a rotation along Y axis for 45 degrees by `DQuaternion.rotateByDegrees(new Vec3d(0,1,0),45).toMcQuaternion()` .